yahoojapan/big3store/src/HOWTO/configure-system.md

 ##### data_server_nodes (MANDATED)

-This parameter specifies a list of two element columns, each of which consists of data server Erlang node name and corresponding column number.
+This parameter defines a configuration of data servers.
+It specifies a list of two element columns, each of which consists of data server Erlang node name and corresponding column number.
 At least one data server must be set.
+An example of plural data server configuration can be found in 'b3s.app.sample5' file.

 ##### name_of_triple_tables (MANDATED)